-Vietnamese exports to the EU concentrated on labour intensive products including assembly of electronic items/ telephone sets, footwear, garments and textiles, coffee, seafood and furniture.
-The main commodities of EU exports to Vietnam are high-tech products, including boilers-machinery & mechanical products, electrical machinery & equipment, pharmaceutical products, and a very limited number of motor vehicles.
+Vietnamese exports to the EU concentrated on products like assembly of electronic items/telephone sets, footwear, garments and textiles, coffee, seafood and furniture with high labour input.
+The main commodities of EU exports to Vietnam are products of slightly higher technological sophistication, including boilers, machinery & mechanical products, electrical machinery & equipment, pharmaceutical products, and a very limited number of motor vehicles.

 The FTA is likely to open many opportunities for producers and distributors on both sides of every size, including small and medium enterprises.

-The expansion of Vietnamese exports to the EU market benefit considerably from the autonomously granted advantages for Vietnam of the EU's Generalised Scheme of Preferences (GSP) which facilitates exports of goods from developing countries into the EU.
+The expansion of Vietnamese exports to the EU market has benefitted considerably from the autonomously granted advantages for Vietnam of the EU's Generalised Scheme of Preferences (GSP) which facilitates exports of goods from specific developing countries into the EU under certain conditions.
 Comprehensive information on EU import tariffs and other market access conditions can be found at the EU's Export Helpdesk.

 The European Union is one of the most important sources of foreign investments for Vietnam.
-According to the Foreign Investment Agency of the Vietnamese Ministry of Planning and Investment , investors from 23 out of 28 EU Member States injected a total committed FDI worth US$21.77 billion into 1903 projects over the course of the past 26 years (by the end of 2016).
+According to the Foreign Investment Agency of the Vietnamese Ministry of Planning and Investment , investors the EU injected a total committed FDI worth more than US$24.6 billion into 2,235 projects over the course of the past 29 years (by the end of 2019).

 The European Commission represents the EU as a whole on trade policy issues, in close consultation with EU Member States.
 Regular meetings between the Economic and Commercial Counsellors of all EU missions and the EU Delegation to Vietnam ensure a vital exchange on issues of importance.
 In addition, the EU Delegation also regularly seeks views of European business, represented by the European Chamber of Commerce.